Faculty Fellow, Data & Society

-Bio: Jessie Daniels, PhD is Professor of Sociology at Hunter College and The Graduate Center, CUNY (Sociology, Critical Social Psychology).
-An internationally recognized expert in Internet expressions of racism.
-She is the author of five books, two of which are about racism on either side of the digital revolution: Cyber Racism (Rowman & Littlefield, 2009) and White Lies (Routledge, 1997).
+Bio: Jessie Daniels, PhD is Professor of Sociology at Hunter College and The Graduate Center, CUNY (Sociology, Critical Social Psychology, Africana Studies).
+She is an internationally recognized expert in Internet expressions of racism, and the author or editor of five books, two of which are about racism on either side of the digital revolution: Cyber Racism (Rowman & Littlefield, 2009) and White Lies (Routledge, 1997).

 Her current work continues to examine the themes of race and technology through the emerging field of digital sociology.
-She recently published Digital Sociologies, a co-edited volume with two rising stars, Karen Gregory and Tressie McMillan Cottom (Policy Press, 2016).
+She published Digital Sociologies, a co-edited volume with two rising stars, Karen Gregory and Tressie McMillan Cottom (Policy Press, 2016).
 Daniels has also organized Digital Sociology Mini-Conferences, in conjunction with the Eastern Sociological Society meetings.
-She is the 2016-2017 Chair of the American Sociological Association section on Computers, Information Technologies and Media Sociology (CITAMS), and the 2018 Chair-Elect of the Section on Racial and Ethnic Minorities (SREM).
+She was the 2016-2017 Chair of the American Sociological Association section on Computers, Information Technologies and Media Sociology (CITAMS), and the 2018=2019 Chair of the Section on Racial and Ethnic Minorities (SREM).

 Daniels is curious about how digital media technologies are transforming the work we do as scholars, and her new book, Being a Scholar in the Digital Era explores this terrain (co-authored with Polly Thistlethwaite).
 For a short take on her approach to knowledge creation in the digital era, see "From Tweet to Blog to Peer-Reviewed Article" (LSE, 2013).